 Unfortunately, iPhone users won’t get any of that.
 Apple’s restrictions prevent that level of integration. iPhone users can set up the Your Phone app to send web pages back and forth between their phones and PCs—but that’s it.
 Don’t even ask about Windows phones, which Microsoft gave up on long ago.

-Texting from your PC and transferring photos work right now on current stable builds of Windows 10.
-The notification and screen mirror features are only available for some Windows Insiders right now, but they should arrive for everyone soon.
+Texting from your PC, transferring photos, and syncing notifications all work right now on current stable builds of Windows 10.
+The screen mirror feature is only available for some Windows Insiders right now, but they should arrive for everyone soon.